Confit of duck

-- Leave to cool completely, before storing in the fridge for up to 4 weeks.
+- Leave to cool completely, before storing in the fridge.

 - Remove the duck legs from the plastic box, scrape off the fat and place them in a roasting dish.

-- Sprinkle over a little sea salt, then roast for approximately 30 minutes or until the skin is golden and crispy.
+- Roast for approximately 30 minutes or until the skin is golden and crispy.

 - Serve immediately with potatoes dauphinoise and fresh vegetables.